Borolar Ghor: Soundtrack

 The soundtrack of the film was released on 30 October 2012 at Guwahati along with its premier show.
 The music was composed by south Indian music director K.R.
 Srijit.
 The music for the song "Junti Olal" was originally composed by Malayalam music director Johnson for the original film "Meleparambil Aanveedu".
 The original song was "Vellithinkal poonkinnam thulli thoovi".
 The music for this song is adapted as it is in the Assamese remake also.
-The album consists 6 tracks and was released under the label of Universal Music.
+The album consists of 6 tracks and was released under the label of Universal Music.
 The lyrics of the songs were penned by Dilip Kumar Borah.